TheRouletteBoi/RouLetteVshMenu/README.md

 ## Credits
-@Jordy-Nateur for his paf classes Module, PhHandler, PhPlane, PhText, PhWidget and View and his VSH-Playground
+[@Jordy-Nateur](https://github.com/Jordy-Nateur "Jordy-Nateur") for his paf classes Module, PhHandler, PhPlane, PhText, PhWidget and View and his VSH-Playground
-@CaneHaxs for some of the Paradox patches and terrorizer patch
+[@CaneHaxs](https://github.com/CaneHaxs "CaneHaxs") for some of the Paradox patches, terrorizer patch and many others